seanwestfall/purescript_presentation/README.md

               Function Composition
               Controlled Side-effects with Monads

+              Why Javascript is not a Purely Functional Programming language

 #### Slide 2: What is PureScript
               PureScript: A Purely functional Programming
               language that compiles down to JavaScript